Germany's new hydrogen-powered, zero-emissions passenger train will be up and running by December 2017.

 The Coradia iLint will be the first hydrogen train to carry out consecutive runs over vast intervals.
 And it will do so almost silently, as the only noise that the train will make will come from the wind rushing against it or the wheels slapping the rails.

-This model aside, almost 20 percent of European rail traffic consists of diesel trains, which cause massive pollution.
+This model aside, almost 20 percent of European rail traffic consists of diesel trains that cause significant amounts of pollution.
 The Coradia iLint uses much of the same equipment as those trains but has of course switched the power source to something much greener.

 Currently, German officials are testing the train and have said that it will be operational and running on commuter lines for public use by December 2017.